Jefcaler0/Linux-windows-shortcuts/Readme.md

 ## 📌 Overview

 This script automates the process of replicating Windows keyboard shortcuts on **Debian, Ubuntu, Fedora, Arch, OpenSUSE**, supporting **GNOME, KDE Plasma, XFCE, Cinnamon, and MATE**.
+Execute Mode test with DRY_RUN  and backup Before apply change on system.

 ## 🎯 Features

 -   Detects the **Linux distribution** and **desktop environment** automatically.
 -   Applies **Windows-like shortcuts** for file manager, terminal, settings, and more.
 -   Supports **Debian-based, Fedora-based, Arch-based, and OpenSUSE-based distributions**.
 -   Supports **GNOME, KDE Plasma, XFCE, Cinnamon, and MATE**.